prish31/Prish/README.md

 # first
-This is my first repo
+This is my first repository

 # Big Text
 ## Small text